GuusDeKroon/VRCprintutils/readme.md

 - Switch between **light/dark frame**
 - Works with the original **landscape** or the **portrait** this tool makes
 - Non-destructive filenames with suffixes (`-orientation`, `-darkmode` / `-lightmode`)
-- Bicubic scaling everywhere it resizes (it never resizes the picture; only the box)
+- Bicubic scaling everywhere it resizes *(it never resizes the photo itself; only the box parts)*

 ---